Submission of Position Papers

 - Additional links or illustrations are welcome.

-At least one author of an accepted submission is required to attend the workshop, and participants must register for both the workshop and at least one day of the main conference.
+At least one author of an accepted submission is required to attend the workshop.

 Accepted participants may be invited to provide additional information in order to help the organisers to prepare the workshop activities and post-workshop publications.